Comprehensive Faculty Searches: Best Practices

 Limitations in letters of recommendation

 Letters of recommendation reflect the personality and writing style of the author, not just the value of the candidate.
-They may also reflect the authors’ preconceived notions about certain demographics, despite overall endorsements of candidates.
-Take these factors into account when evaluating a letter.
+They may also reflect the authors’ preconceived notions about certain factors, despite overall endorsements of candidates.
+Take these considerations into account when evaluating a letter.

 • Letters for men are commonly longer than letters for women